kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 > Reference data source: https://www.usgs.gov/landsat-missions
 >
 ## Waiparous Creek Watershed Study Area Delineation
-The Waiparous Basin study area was clipped from the HydroBASINS Level 12 dataset (source: https://www.hydrosheds.org/products/hydrobasins).
+The Waiparous Basin study area (area of interest - aoi) was clipped from the HydroBASINS Level 12 dataset (source: https://www.hydrosheds.org/products/hydrobasins).

 ## Setting the Working Directory
 All imagery generated in GEE was saved to a desktop folder Working Directory, using the setwd () function in R.